The Pure Gold Company

 In more general terms, the spot price of a commodity is the price at which a commodity is immediately sold and delivered at the present second.
 This is in comparison to futures contracts and prices, which specify prices for whatever you’re buying at a future delivery date.

-Investopedia explains the concept of a spot price here.
+Investopedia explains the concept of a Spot Price here.

 Private investors are usually unable to buy gold at the spot price for a number of reasons.
 Gold at the spot price can only be bought and sold in the form of Good Delivery bars, which are a specific kind of gold bar with specific standards distributed by the professional bullion dealing community, the UK wing of which is the London Bullion Market Association.
 LBMA members can then deal gold to private investors, who cannot buy gold from the source on their own.
-Generally speaking, the spot price is used as a benchmark to to illustrate fluctuations in the value of gold.

 While buying gold, ensure you keep up to date with the spot price and potential influencing factors like politics.
 Major political and economic events will often heavily influence gold price, so pick your moment to buy to make sure you get as good a price as possible.